clustervision/trinityX/doc/ha_design.rst

 In the stand-alone setup (also called non-HA in the TrinityX documentation), the various services are set up in a very straightforward way.
 The configuration will be similar to what can be achieved by setting up the services by hand, and it should not present any surprise to an experienced systems administrator.

 When the ``HA`` option is set to ``1`` in the configuration file, the TrinityX configuration script will set up an HA controller pair.
-Technically the installation script will need to run twice, on each controller, but it is referred to as a single installation.
+Technically the installation script will need to run twice, once on each controller, but it is referred to as a single installation.
 The configuration is then a bit more complex, and may require a reference and documentation to understand how it is set up.

 This document will cover the design and implementation of the HA configuration in TrinityX.